ankishb/ankishb.github.io/_posts/my-answer-to-DS-interview-question-from-JifuZhao.md

 11. How would you design an experiment to determine the impact of latency on user engagement?

-12. What is maximum likelihood estimation?
+###12.
+What is maximum likelihood estimation?
 Could there be any case where it doesn’t exist?
+- For given data sample, we want to fit a model, while using linear regression, we fit a linear curve and then measure its coefficient.(Assumption: data is normally distributed). **But if it is not**, then we have to model it with some other method
+- We model with some disgtibution, which is defined by some `stat-properties`.
+For normal dist it is mean and var
+- To maximize that likelihood(probability of success), we estimate these parameter.
+It is called `MLE`

+- It doesn't work for mixture density model(GMM), probabilistic PCA, where we use EM algo.
+Here we use expected log likelihood

 13. What’s the difference between a MAP, MOM, MLE estimator?
 In which cases would you want to use each?